Qantas cuts international capacity, delays A350 order as coronavirus bites | MarketScreener

 Airbus did not respond immediately to a request for comment.

-Joyce said the airline remains hopeful of pilots voting in favour of a proposed pay package for the flights.
-Qantas last month said it would hire other pilots to fly the A350s if a deal was not approved.
+Joyce said the airline remained hopeful of pilots voting for a proposed pay package for the flights.
+Last month, Qantas said it would hire other pilots to fly the A350s if a deal was not approved.

-The union has not yet issued a formal recommendation to Qantas pilots on the issue.
-Two leaders last week sent memos, viewed by Reuters, advising pilots to reluctantly approve the company's offer but the pair do not represent the entire union committee.
+The union has not yet made a formal recommendation to Qantas pilots.
+Memos last week from two leaders, viewed by Reuters, advised pilots to reluctantly approve the company's offer, but the pair do not represent the entire union panel.

 (Reporting by Jamie Freed in Sydney; Editing by Sandra Maler, Matthew Lewis and Jane Wardell)